Colorful Quinoa Tabouleh

 Pour the quinoa into a fine mesh sieve or colander and rinse thoroughly under warm water.

-Lift the lid and let the quinoa cool for a few minutes.
-Transfer it to a large bowl and add the cucumber, tomatoes, parsley, mint, olive oil, lemon juice, lemon zest, and the remaining 1/2 teaspoon of salt.
-Stir well.
+Transfer quinoa to a large bowl and add the cucumber, tomatoes, parsley, mint, olive oil, lemon juice, lemon zest, and 1/2 teaspoon of salt.
+Stir well, taste, and add more salt if needed.
 Add the crumbled feta and stir gently just to combine.

 Serve warm or at room temperature.